garrandall/popular-music-data/tracks/my-girl-bill-jim-stafford.md

   start_date: '1974-07-27'
 ---
 Bill walked me to my door last night
-And he said, Before I go....
+And he said, Before I go...
 There's something about our love affair
-That I have a right to know......
+That I have a right to know...
 I said, Lets not stand out here like this
 What would the neighbors think?
 Why don't we just step inside